-More than 500,000 of our PERS devices have been deployed, the vast majority to U.S. veterans.
+More than 800,000 of our PERS devices have been deployed, the vast majority to U.S. veterans.
 Our staff has the privilege of serving as ambassadors in this marketplace, taking an average of 150 calls from veterans each day.
 Many of our employees work remotely and volunteerism is encouraged in the communities where we reside.

 Our Chief Executive Officer has been a champion of diversity and inclusion throughout her career.
-In addition to hiring new key female and minority employees, we have added another female Board member to the team.
-We will also begin looking at Company diversity and inclusion practices and examining labor standards across our supplier base.
+In addition to hiring new key female and minority employees, we now have three female Board members on the team.
+We are continuing to look at Company diversity and inclusion practices and examining labor standards across our supplier base.